-These prestigious Cambridge Summer English courses offer international students an unparalleled learning experience at famous Cambridge University, where students live, study and eat in the college of Cambridge University just like the University’s undergraduates.
+These prestigious Cambridge University Summer English Courses offer international students an unparalleled learning experience at famous Cambridge University, where students live, study and eat in the college of Cambridge University just like the University’s undergraduates.

-This intensive summer English programme combines an intensive English Language course with a wide range of sporting, social, culture activities and excursions designed for 14-17 year olds.
+The programme of Cambridge University Summer English Courses combines an intensive English Language course with a wide range of sporting, social, culture activities and excursions designed for 13-16 year olds.
 Students follow a structured communicative English Language syllabus with the emphasis on Speaking and Listening skills.
 It also includes several hours of ‘interactive English’ in which students create their own videos, newspaper articles, blogs or drama productions.

-- Academic Skills: This course is designed to help students improve their academic reading, writing, listening and speaking skills for two hours per week.
+- Academic Skills: Lessons give students an introduction to exam techniques and is designed to help students improve the skills of their academic reading, writing, listening and speaking over two hours per week.

-- Assessment: At the end of the course, teachers will assess students’ skills in reading, writing, speaking and listening, as well as their overall English proficiency.
-All students will receive a certificate according to their English levels.
+- Assessment: At the end of the course, teachers will assess students’ skills in reading, writing, speaking and listening, as well as their overall English proficiency to provide students with a realistic determination of their English ability.
+All students will receive a certificate of recommended English level measured against the CEFR scale, which can be applied against other international English exams such as Cambridge ESOL & IELTS.

-Cambridge Intensive English summer course consists of a well-balanced programme of English tuition, activities, sports and excursions.
+Cambridge University Summer English Courses consist of a well-balanced programme of English tuition, activities, sports and excursions.
 The structured programme includes:

 - 25 hours of tuition per week